 I have also been working as a composer and producer of music for film and video while developing my interest in sound design and live performance with animated film, visuals and experimental audio.
 This work in film as a composer and sound designer has led me to new forms of music and unusual ways of thinking about sound.
 I completed an MSc in sound design at Napier University in 2020 and I came away from that experience with a more profound relationship with sound and music.
 This also led to the production of a series of soundscape sample libraries produced during lockdown called Surrounded by Midlothian.

-In 2018 Tom set up Aspects of Sound working as a sound designer in film, television and theater.
+In 2018 I set up Aspects of Sound working as a sound designer in film, television and theater.
 This incorporates all aspects of audio production, sound design, composition and orchestration.
 While each of these areas of production are an entire career of their own, I kept being drawn into treating the whole soundscape of film as a whole and working with the different aspects at the same time.
 Hence Apsects of Sound.